Last updated on July 21, 2021

 Imagine waking up to a 45 percent commission on a purchase of a $20,000 degree.
 Well, don’t bother because degrees and MasterTrack certificates are ineligible for sales commissions.
 Unfortunately, Coursera limits qualified transactions to courses, specializations, professional certificates, and Coursera Plus.
 Naturally, it would be more beneficial if every item on its site was eligible for sales commissions.

 Can you make $1,000 a month as a Coursera affiliate?
 You can and more.
 Coursera is a reputable company with content partnerships from leading schools and innovative companies.
 It pays high commission rates alongside a standard 30-day cookie duration.
 Given that online courses are self-explanatory, customers can quickly wrap their heads around Coursera’s offerings.
 That increases the chances of generating regular commissions.

 Where should Coursera rank in your marketing activities?
 It should be a mid to high priority.
 Online learning is a growing sector with Coursera at the forefront.
 Its only direct competitor is edX, which it trumps by a landslide.
-I’ve completed free and paid courses on the platform, for example, the Introduction to Marketing class offered by the Wharton School.
-Therefore, I recommend joining Coursera’s affiliate program.
+I’ve completed free and paid courses on the platform, for example, an Introduction to Marketing and Search Engine Optimization.